 Building Envelope Testing (BET) of the air barrier quantifies the leakage rates and water infiltration locations at standard pressures and is either a regulatory or project specification requirement.
 Test areas can range from single windows, rooms, or multi-story buildings.
 BET is usually combined with Infrared (IR) Imaging or Thermography* to identify leakage locations in the envelope or exterior assemblies.

-The BET process is accomplished by using calibrated door fans, calibrated water spray racks, standalone sensors, and other equipment.
+The Building Envelope Testing process is accomplished by using calibrated door fans, calibrated water spray racks, standalone sensors, and other equipment.
 The fans are frequently referred to as blower door equipment, which create a pressure differential between the interior and exterior of a space.
 Specific conditions and criteria are set per ASTM, to ensure repeatability of the results and meet requirements.